Imagine that you’re balancing a chaotic day, answering emails, planning your next big project, and trying to remember if you’ve fed the dog.

 What are AI agent assistants?

-- Organizing calendars and coordinating meetings with minimal human input.
+- Organizing calendars and coordinating meetings.

 - Keeping users informed by processing and delivering relevant data instantly.